mickeprag/punison/README.md

 punison
 =======

-A simple two way file syncronizer written in Python
+A simple two way file synchronizer written in Python